isaacfink21/biomehorizon/index.md

 [81] 3332
 ```

-Each value will be linear interpolated from the previous and subsequent timepoints in `timestamps`.
-Now we can plot the regularly spaced data, and get a graph with an accurate timescale.
+Each new value will be linear interpolated from the previous and subsequent timepoints in `timestamps`.
+We can then plot the regularly spaced data, and get a graph with an accurate timescale.

 ```
 horizonplot(paramList)